EnterpriseDB/barman/new_docs/user_guide/commands/barman_cloud/backup.inc.rst

   The name of the AWS region containing the EC2 VM and storage volumes defined by the ``--snapshot-instance`` and ``--snapshot-disk`` arguments.

+``--aws-snapshot-lock-mode``
+  The lock mode for the snapshot.
+This is only valid if ``--snapshot-instance`` and ``--snapshot-disk`` are set.

+  Allowed options:

+  * ``compliance``.
+  * ``governance``.

+``--aws-snapshot-lock-duration``
+  The lock duration is the period of time (in days) for which the snapshot is to remain locked, ranging from 1 to 36,500.
+Set either the lock duration or the expiration date (not both).

+``--aws-snapshot-lock-cool-off-period``
+  The cooling-off period is an optional period of time (in hours) that you can specify when you lock a snapshot in ``compliance`` mode, ranging from 1 to 72.

+``--aws-snapshot-lock-expiration-date``
+  The lock duration is determined by an expiration date in the future.
+It must be at least 1 day after the snapshot creation date and time, using the format ``YYYY-MM-DDTHH:MM:SS.sssZ``.
+Set either the lock duration or the expiration date (not both).

 **Extra options for the Azure cloud provider**

 ``--azure-credential / --credential``